Tuesday, December 24, 2024

 Anyway, this year I have downloaded and listened to it and the whole thing is rather fun, admittedly more in the mode of background music than something to concentrate on.
 In the process I puzzled over why Matt Bianco were so despised and decided to look this up on the internet.
 One, essentially positive, blog post described it thusly 'It’s not overtly offensive, it’s not thrilling, it’s…nice.
 Whether that’s what Robert Johnson flogged his soul for is a moot point.'

 The thing is, though, not all music has to shake the establishment or protest against authority.
 Matt Bianco's music can be enjoyable even if Get Out of Your Lazy Bed isn't a satire of ruthless capitalism or More Than I Can Bear a call to revolutionary consciousness.
 It could also be argued that just a few years after punk, using musical styles dating from the pre rock and roll era was at least a little daring.
 And worth remembering that even REM and the whole Paisley Underground had a jingle-jangle element that drew on the 1960s.
 I'll even push it so far as to say that Whose Side Are You On, as a wry comment on the murky and mercenary world of espionage, was quite topical for 1984 and also that it is now uncontroversial for artists to follow a range of influences including Latin and lounge music.
-Perhaps Matt Bianco were pioneers
+Perhaps Matt Bianco were pioneers.

-Whichever way, it's enjoyable song and the video, which I never saw at the time, is rather fun too.
+Whichever way, it's an enjoyable song and the video, which I never saw at the time, is rather fun too.
 I feel no shame in liking it.

 Saturday, December 14, 2024